SovnSkyrim/QWEST/README.md

 #### Copy Game Folder Files

 Copy the all of the files from the `MO2/Game Folder Files` directory into your game folder.

+#### Graphical Settings

+On a Ryzen 5 2400G paired with a GTX 950 2GB VRAM and 24GB RAM (never used more than 14GB, so 8GB RAM should be fine, **WHEN** installed on an SSD, if you use an HDD 16GB RAM minimum is recommended):
+- BethINI(Low)(locked to 60 FPS):
+  - Everywhere(where it got tested): 60FPS

+- BethINI(Normal)(locked to 60 FPS):
+  - Outdoors: 30-40 FPS (average 40)
+  - Cities: 40-60 FPS (average 50)
+  - Indoors: 60FPS

+- If you have 8GB RAM and **NO SSD** or if it still has frame drops, then I recommend:
+  - Disabling:
+    - list of project clarity mods DynDOLOD here (maybe with DynDOLOD as a seperate recommendation to try first to maybe keep the better textures)
+  - And testing:
+    - BethINI(Normal) -> BethINI(Poor) and stopping by the preset that has a playable framerate for you.

 #### Getting an ENB